dkdawkins/angular-practice/README.md

   * styleUrls: location of component css
 - ngOnInit: Lifecycle Hook; used to perform complex initializations after constructor
 - <app-cname></app-cname> can be added to the app component to display a particular component
+- Generally, different features should be housed in different sub-components

 # Interfaces:
 - export interface IName { <property>: <datatype>; ...}